jamesherriott1/Starkey-Martial-Arts/README.md

 Added the form section back into contact.html on lines 33 to 44.
 Tested the code and got the trailing slash message again but this time it was on the form.
 I also got the same message as before on the timetable secton advising me there was no h2 - h6 element inside the section.
 I'll change that and see what happens.

+I've moved the h2 inside the form section and removed the trailing slashes and retested the code and there are no errors found.